-- (1) Limits the coverage level and price election. - (2) Restricts or changes the unit structure to BUs by share. - (3) Removes replant payment provisions. - (4) Does not allow the exclusion of hail and fire coverage. - (5) Removes the availability of WA. - (6) Excludes options or endorsements, except for YA.
+- (1) Limits the coverage level and price election. - (2) Restricts or changes the unit structure to BUs by share. - (3) Removes replant payment provisions. - (4) Does not allow the exclusion of hail and fire coverage. - (5) Removes the availability of WA. - (6) Excludes options or endorsements, except YA, Frost Protection Option, Table Grape Protective Cover Option and Sorghum Silage Endorsement.